perfsonar/docs/release_candidates/4.1b1/_sources/install_rcs.txt

     wget http://downloads.perfsonar.net/debian/perfsonar-jessie-staging.list
     wget -qO - http://downloads.perfsonar.net/debian/perfsonar-debian-snapshot.gpg.key | apt-key add -

-These Debian packages should work on Debian 8, Debian 9, Ubuntu 14 and Ubuntu 16.
+These Debian packages should work on Debian 8, Debian 9, Ubuntu 14, Ubuntu 16 and Ubuntu 18.

 Once installed you may proceed to follow the steps in :doc:`install_debian` to complete the installation.